maansiisp/DA-Bike_rental_service_using_excel/README.md

 4. How does bike rental vary across the two user groups (one-time users vs long-term subscribers) on different days of the week?

 Answering these questions will give us a valuable insights about the users and how they use the NY Citi Bike rental service.
 All are very useful for NY citi Bike rental service in making business decisions.

+ 1. TOP 20 popular pick-up locations across the city for NY Citi Bike rental using Bar chart :